hannahro15/Cattery-project/README.md

 ## Manual testing

+I have manually tested my website on my mobile and desktop using the user stories mentioned above and I can confirm the following below:

-* The user should be able to find out the purpose of the website and what it is about.
+* I can easily find out the purpose of the website and what it is about.
-    * I can confirm this information is clear on the website what it is about and its purpose.

-* The user should be able to find out information about the cattery itself and the services that it provides.
-    * I can confirm this information can be found on the 'About and Services Page'.
+* I can find out the information about the cattery itself and the services which can be found on the 'About and Services Page'.

-* The user should be able to navigate between different links on the nav bar and across the website easily and take you to the correct page.
-    * I can confirm when clicking on all the links it takes you to the correct page and the website is easy to navigate.
+* When clicking on the navigation bar all the links takes me to the correct page and also the website is easy to navigate.

-* As a user they should be able to easily find opening hours, contact and address information on the website.
-    * I can confirm that this information can be found on the footer on all pages of the website.
+* I can easily find the opening hours, contact and address information on the website which can be found on the footer on all pages and all screen sizes.
+Also some of the contact details are found on the contact page underneath the form.

-* When a user clicks on the social media links, it should open up in a new tab in the correct platform.
-    * I can confirm when I click on all the social media links on the footer on all pages it opens up in a new tab in the correct platform.
+* When I click on all the social media links in the footer on all pages they open up in a new tab in the correct platform.

-* As a user they should be able to see pictures of lots of cats on the gallery page.
-    * On the gallery page I can confirm there are pictures of lots of cats on the gallery page.
+* The gallery page has lots of pictures of cats.

-* Users should be able to fill out details on the form and when clicking on the submit button to take you to 'thank you' page in an new tab.
-    * I can confirm details can be entered on the contact form and when submitting it takes you to a separate thank you page in a new tab.
+* I can confirm that once details have been entered on the contact form and when submitting it that it takes you to a separate thank you page in a new tab.
+This is has been checked using form validation.

-* As a user they should expect the website to be responsive and for everything to be seen clearly on different size screens such as mobile, tablet, and desktop.
-    * I have tested this in dev tools and I can confirm my website is responsive across all different devices and screen sizes.
+* I have tested responsiveness in dev tools and I can confirm my website is responsive across all different devices and screen sizes, and everything can be seen clearly.

-* The user expects the website to run smoothly without error messages and the images to load without any issues.
-    * I can confirm there are no error messages on the website, and the images load on all pages, even with a slight delay, on all pages of the website.
+* I can confirm there are no error messages on the website, and that the images load ok.

-I also tested it in my mobile to check everything was working properly as I found dev tools to sometimes differ in appearance to what it really was in the desktop or mobile.

-## Lighthouse testing
+## Lighthouse Testing

-I have been testing through Google Lighthouse throughout my project and these are the final Lighthouse scores below.
-Please see in the 'Bugs' section below for issues that I had when running lighthouse.
+I have been testing through Lighthouse using the Page Speed insights website throught the project.
+Here is the [link](https://pagespeed.web.dev/) of the website.
+These are screenshots of the final Lighthouse scores below for both mobile and desktop on each page for 'Performance', 'Accessibility', 'Best Practices' and 'SEO' although they can vary slightly.
+Please see in the 'Bugs' in the section below this for issues that I had when running lighthouse along with other issues.

 ### Home Page